-She had counted on her looks for so long, how well it worked, she had not known its shallowness or her cowardice-the vital lesson Dearest taught and nailed to her spine.
+She had counted on her looks for so long, how well beauty worked.
+For years she had not known its shallowness or her own cowardice-the vital lesson Sweetness taught and nailed to her spine to curve it.
 "What's the matter with you?"
 Queen sounded annoyed.
 "You come all this way and just turn around and leave?"
-Then she started singing, imitating the voice of a baby: "I don't know why there's no sun up in the sky.
+Then she started singing, imitating the voice of a baby: "I don't know why There's no sun up in the sky.

 I can't go on.

 Everything I had is gone.

 Stormy weather."
 "Damn!"
 Bride slapped the table.
-"You are absolutely right.
+"You're absolutely right!
+Totally right!
 This is about me, not him.
 Me!"
 "You?
 Get out!"
 Booker rose from his narrow bed and pointed at Bride standing in the door of his trailer.
-"Hell, no. I'm not leaving here until you..."
+"Fuck you!
+I'm not leaving here until you..."
 "I said get out!
 Now!"
 Booker's eyes were both dead and alive with hatred.
 His uncast arm pointed toward the door.
 Bride ran nine quick steps forward and slapped Booker's face as hard as she could.
-He hit her back with just enough power to knock her down.
+He hit her back with just enough force to knock her down.
 Scrambling up she grabbed a Michelob bottle from a counter and broke it over his head.
 Booker fell back on his bed motionless.
-Tightening her fist on the broken neck of the bottle, Bride stared at the blood seeping into his left ear.
+Tightening her fist on the neck of the broken bottle, Bride stared at the blood seeping into his left ear.
 A few seconds later he regained consciousness, leaned on his elbow and with squinty, unfocussed eyes turned to look at her.
 "You walked out on me," she screamed.
 "Without a word!
 Nothing!
 Now I want that word.
 Whatever it is I want to hear it.
 Now!"
-Booker, wiping blood from the left side of his face with his right hand, snarled, "I don't have to tell you nothing."
+Booker, wiping blood from the left side of his face with his right hand, snarled, "I don't have to tell you shit."
 "Oh, yes you do."
 She raised the broken bottle.

 "You get out of my house before something bad happens."

 "Shut up and answer me!"

 "Jesus, woman."

 "Why?
 I have to know, Booker."

 "First tell me why you bought presents for a child molester-in prison for it, for Christ's sake.
-Tell me why you forgave a monster."
+Tell me why you sucked up to a monster."

 "I lied!
 I lied!
 I lied!
 She was innocent.
 I helped convict her but she didn't do any of that.
-I wanted to make amends but she beat the shit out of me and I deserved it."
+I wanted to make amends but she beat the crap out of me and I deserved it."

 The room temperature had not risen, but Bride was sweating, her forehead, upper lip, even her armpits were soaking.

 "You lied?
 What the hell for?"

 "So my mother would hold my hand!"

 "What?"

 "And look at me with smiling eyes, for once."

 "So, did she?"

 "Yes.
 She even liked me."

 "So you mean to tell me..."

 "Shut up and talk!
-Why did you dump me?"
+Why did you walk out on me?"

 "Oh, God."
-Booker sighed.
+Booker wiped more blood from the side of his face.
 "Look.
-My brother, he was murdered by a freak, a predator like the one I thought you..."
+Well, see.
+My brother, he was murdered by a freak, a predator like the one I thought you were forgiving and..."

 "I don't care!
 I didn't do it!
 It wasn't me who killed your brother."

 "Alright!
 Alright!
 I get that but...